BV303 Valuation of Intangible Assets and Special Topics

 *All course materials included with your registration are PDF Download Only items made available to students prior to the start of the class and are not for resale or distribution.
 All downloadable materials are accessible via your education dashboard (login required).
 Once eMaterials have been posted for download, the class is no longer refundable.

-(All Times are Central Daylight Time - US)
+(All Times are Eastern Daylight Time - US)

 - Day 1 - Tuesday, May 7, 10:00am - 6:00pm

 - Day 2 - Wednesday, May 8, 10:00am - 6:00pm

 - Day 3 - Thursday, May 9, 10:00am - 6:00pm

 - Day 4 - Friday, May 10, 10:00am - 1:00pm (Final Exam)*

 *The final exam will be administered and proctored as shown on the schedule.
 Exams are no longer provided in a written format and students MUST have a personal laptop or computer device to complete the secure online exam.
 For any exam questions or technical/logistic concerns, contact firstname.lastname@example.org.
 More detailed information will be provided before class concludes.